 Track changes effectively

-It is ideal for conducting NPS surveys at least two times in a year.
+It is ideal for conducting NPS surveys at least two times a year.
 This is helpful in not only getting timely customer feedback but also identifying and studying trends.
 Using your survey data, you can track your business performance effectively.
 This arms your with data to plan and improve on your current processes and operations.

 Benchmark your competitors

-As NPS is globally recognized and accepted, you can easily benchmark your competition and track that progress over time.
+As NPS is globally recognized and accepted, you can easily benchmark your competition and track progress over time.
 You can also find benchmarks that suit your specific region.

-Tool to measure your NPS score
+A tool to measure your NPS score

 Using QuestionPro CX, our powerful Customer Experience Management Software, you can measure your NPS score.
 It provides real-time insights that let you deliver exceptional experiences to your customer.
 Our NPS survey dashboard is a highly advanced analytics platform for measuring your NPS.
 It shows detailed, real-time NPS value graphs and charts varying over time.
 Our CX tool is developed and equipped to collate and analyze unlimited responses.
 Use QuestionPro CX to design, compose, conduct, and analyze NPS surveys quickly and efficiently.
-You can do this with anyone of the 40 pre-existing NPS survey questions.
+You can do this with any one of the 40 pre-existing NPS survey questions.
 You can customize these surveys as per your need and requirement.
 You can conduct surveys by adding respondent email addresses manually or importing them via our templates.
 The dashboard starts showing data as and when your customers take the survey.